Freelance Contract Essentials: Protect Yourself on Every Project

 Why Freelance Contracts Matter

-1. Clarity: Contracts remove ambiguity.
-They state what services you will provide, what the client expects, and how much you'll be paid.
+Clarity: Contracts eliminate ambiguity.
+They detail what services you’ll provide, what the client expects, and how much you'll get paid.
+Think of it as a “no surprises” policy.
+Surprise bills?
+No thanks.

-To protect your freelance work, your contract should include the following key components:
+To safeguard your freelance work, your contract should include these key components:

 1. Scope of Work

-Define what tasks you'll perform and what deliverables the client can expect.
-The clearer you are, the less likely there will be misunderstandings.
+Define what tasks you’ll perform and what deliverables the client can expect.
+The clearer you are, the less likely there are to be misunderstandings.

 Example: